This information is current as of December 1, 2022

 - In long-term care settings, including home care, home health and home hospice.

-When respirators are required for protection against COVID-19, so is a written respirator program.
+When respirators are required for protection against COVID-19, so is a written respirator program (see sample templates).

 The level of COVID-19 hazards may change, and continued assessment is required to determine whether further precautions are needed.
 Based on a hazard assessment, the following prevention measures may assist employers:

-- Support vaccinations for workers.
-Being vaccinated significantly reduces the risk for severe illness.
+- Support vaccinations for employees.
+Being up-to-date on vaccinations continues to significantly reduce the risk for severe illness.

-- Continue wearing masks or respirators, which are effective at reducing transmission.
+- Select and provide more protective masks or respirators, when feasible.
 Medical procedure masks are a better choice than cloth face coverings.
-A properly fitting respirator provides the most protection.
-This is especially important for those at increased risk for severe disease and for workers in certain high-risk situations.
+A properly fitting, NIOSH-approved respirator provides the most protection.
+This is especially important for those at increased risk for severe disease and for employees in certain high-risk situations.

-- Physically distance workers from others, especially when the workforce is unvaccinated or when ventilation is poor.
-Physical barriers may also be used as sneeze guards or to augment physical distancing.
+- Physically distance employees from others, especially when the workforce is unvaccinated or when ventilation is poor.
+Physical barriers may also be used as sneeze guards or to augment physical distancing for face-to-face interactions.

-- Maximize fresh air and air filtration settings on HVAC systems, and improve filtration in areas with poor ventilation.
+- Maximize fresh air and air filtration settings on HVAC systems, and improve filtration in areas with poor ventilation (for example, use portable air cleaners with HEPA filters).

 Reasonable Accommodation and Discrimination

-Under the Americans with Disabilities Act, employers must ensure workplaces remain safe and healthy for all, including workers with medical issues or disabilities.
+Under the Americans with Disabilities Act, employers must ensure workplaces remain safe and healthy for all, including employees with medical issues or disabilities.

 The information on this page is also available in the following languages: